 Don’t be fooled by their website, though, you’ll get a better price for anything you buy from them by walking into the store.
 They say so themselves.

 Bingo Used Books is located at 3366 S.E.
 Powell Blvd.
 Visit their Facebook page for the latest happenings.

 Another Read Through

 Owned by a mid-2000’s Portland transplant, Another Read Through is the epitome of the new Portland.
 Placed quietly in a hip North Portland neighborhood, Another Read Through features titles from bestselling authors to local novelists alike.
 There are often book readings or launches at the store.
-Much like most of the Portland independent booksellers, Another Read Through is proud to offer significantly reduced priced secondhand titles.
+Much like most of the Portland independent booksellers, Another Read Through is proud to offer significantly reduced prices on secondhand titles.

 Although Broadway Books sells primarily new titles, they do have a collection of secondhand and on-sale books.
 The store has been in operation since 1992, and does its part to support the local authors and the vibrant street in which they call home.
 They are proud to be an independent Portland bookseller.